 - If the bandage gets stuck to the burn, soak it in water to unstick it before removing.

-You can buy special burn dressings.
+You can buy special burn dressings (Amazon link).
 These have been pre-treated with ointment for burns.
-This saves you the step of having to apply aloe vera or an antibacterial ointment.
+This saves you the step of applying aloe vera or an antibacterial ointment.

-After applying the nonstick bandage to the burn, you wrap it in gauze to hold the bandage in place.
+After applying the nonstick bandage to the burn, you wrap it in gauze (Amazon link) to hold the bandage in place.